|

 Modify init.ora parameter for Dataguard Configuration:

-As you may notice here, we use
+both the modes.
+As you may notice here, we use TSTSB Aliases for Standby

-Aliase for Standby Database, But we do not have it defined
+Database, But we do not have it defined into the TNSNAMES.ORA file yet.
+We will

-the STANDBY Cluster.
+Cluster.

-(1) Create parameter file from the
+(1) Create parameter file from the modified spfile for the STANDBY Database.

-DataGuard related Parameters on
+DataGuard related Parameters on Primary:

 Update

-the SPFILE using ALTER SYSTEM command on PRIMARY or stop the database
+the SPFILE using ALTER SYSTEM command on PRIMARY or stop the database and

-to reflect the above changes.
+recreate the spfile to reflect the above changes.

 alter